ryszarddev/Legacy-Town-Of-Us-Among-Us-v2021.6.30s-/README.md

 Current game version : v2021.6.30 (This might change!)

 !!
-TO PLAY YOU NEED TO DOWNLOAD RADMIN VPN AND STEAM OPEN.
+TO PLAY YOU NEED TO DOWNLOAD RADMIN VPN AND HAVE STEAM OPEN.

 Currently you can't change your username caused by 480 steam appid to allow players that don't own the game to play!
+(This might change!)

 How to download:
 1. Click releases on the github page.